 At the turn of the millennium, in 2001, the Manoir de Bénerville, a vestige of the past, regained its splendor.
 Meticulously restored, it opened its doors to travelers eager to discover the history imbued in its walls, transforming itself into a warm haven dedicated to bed & breakfast.

 In 2023, Emmanuelle Bourgueil, like a guardian of time, breathes new life into the manor house.
-As a passionate restaurateur, she transformed the former establishment into a 5-star hotel SPA restaurant, adding a new note to the enchanting melody resonating within the walls of this historic residence.
+As a passionate restaurateur, she transformed the former establishment into an upscale hotel, adding a new note to the enchanting melody that resonates within the walls of this historic residence.
 La Maison Douce Epoque was born.
 Le Manoir de Bénerville continues to write its own history.